-I’m always delighted to lead workshops – whether for institutions or private groups – and to tutor individuals at any stage of their writing journey.
+I’m always delighted to lead workshops – whether for institutions or private groups – and to tutor individuals of all ages and levels of experience.
 To enquire about my availability, simply contact me here.

-I’ve taught Creative Writing workshops in 2013, 2014 and 2016 on behalf of the tri-borough team based at The Royal Borough of Kensington and Chelsea.
-These have focused on how to harness the narrative potential of different arts.
+Since 2013 I’ve repeatedly run creative writing workshops for diverse groups of participants on behalf of the tri-borough team based at The Royal Borough of Kensington and Chelsea.
+The sessions focused on harnessing the narrative potential of different arts.
 My first workshops were on photography in writing, drawing on examples from works by W.G.
 Sebald, Carol Shields, Penelope Lively and Rachel Seiffert.

 My last workshop for RBKC was centred on music in writing, with reference to authors as diverse as E.M.
 Forster, Marcel Proust and James Joyce to Ann Patchett, Vikram Seth, Yasmina Reza, Orhan Pamuk, Julian Barnes, James Meek and Amit Chaudhuri.

-These led to running comparable workshops in the autumn of 2016 at St. Paul’s Girls’ School in London and at the Annual Conference of NAWE, the National Association of Writers in Education, in Stratford-upon-Avon.
+I’ve run comparable workshops in 2016 at St. Paul’s Girls’ School in London and at the Annual Conference of NAWE, the National Association of Writers in Education, in Stratford-upon-Avon.

-It’s been an honour to be invited to speak also at NAWE2018, where I’ve taught about art and artefacts in fiction:
+It’s been an honour to be invited to present also at NAWE2018, where I’ve taught about art and artefacts in fiction:

-On my blog you’ll find posts about various aspects of creative writing.
+On my blog you’ll find posts about various aspects of creative writing, such as: